Registered Respiratory Therapy Program Brochure

 February 1 – February 15 - for the Program scheduled to start in the SUMMER

-• Transcripts from other colleges/universities needing evaluation for this period must be submitted to the Admissions & Records Office no later than Nov 1st along with a Request for Evaluation form.
-This form can be obtained in the Admissions & Records office.
+• Transcripts from other colleges/universities must be submitted to the Admissions & Records office no later than January 15th along with a Request for Evaluation form.
+This form can also be obtained in the Admissions & Records office.

 Application Procedure

-6. Submit either official or unofficial Bakersfield College transcripts showing all pre-requisite courses posted.
-ALL applicants must submit.
+3. Unofficial or official Bakersfield College transcripts and any college(s) attended showing all pre-requisite courses posted.
+ALL applicants must submit, regardless of evaluation status.

 If you have taken courses from any college other than Bakersfield College: